The Adventure Zone Royale: Episode 14

 six-inch thick sort of

-Different idea.
+Okay, different idea.
 Okay.

 I'm going to cast Cause Fear at level two.

 And this is a new thing I got.
-Because of the curse that I had and the death mark that was on me, I'm now shadow touched.
+Because of the curse that I had and the death mark that was on me, I'm now shadow touched,

-Oh.
-Which was the feat that I took at my last level up.
+which was the feat that I took at my last level up.
+Well, tell me what that means, Travis.

-You know, the shadow touches me.
-So you can cast, uh, you can cast each of these spells without expending a spell slot.
+you can cast each of these spells without expending a spell slot.
+Correct.

+Great.
 Does that, how does, but I assume it's still the same deal with the one person.
-So as long as cause fear.

-So Travis.
-Unfortunately, this is a uh target a targeted spell yes
+So, Travis, unfortunately this is a uh target a targeted spell yes

 but i'm not dealing damage it's still you the the the terms of the of the challenge are are

-as such that you you you cannot target a if this was like an area fear spell where you made everyone afraid in a certain range um then this might surprise you a lot of my shit is targeted spells yeah uh what if you target the darkness
+as such that you you you cannot target a if this was like an area fear spell where you made everyone afraid in a certain range um

 Just target the space directly above them.
 Just like right above.